lbreme/lexepa-srl/README.md

 <h1>How does it work?</h1>
 <p>The Lexepa-Srl library analyzes any text string coming from the result of a serialization in PHP.
 During the analysis a series of callback functions are called to which are passed as arguments the elements that constitute the serialized string.</p>

-<p>We clarify with an example, which is contained in the file class-example-srl.php, which to make it work is to copy in the root of your project:</p>
+<p>We clarify with an example, which is contained in the file <a href="https://github.com/lbreme/lexepa-srl/blob/main/class-example-srl.php">class-example-srl.php</a>, which to make it work is to copy in the root of your project:</p>

 <pre>
 /*
 We create a class derived from the Lexepa_Srl_Abstract class, which implements all the callback functions that will be called by the analysis of the serialized string */ class Example_Srl extends Lexepa_Srl_Abstract